-Charlotte Sleight who owns and runs The Cherry Blossom Bakery.
+Charlotte Sleight who owns and runs The Cherry Blossom Bakery said:

 “Cupcakes are ideal if you’re having a Royal Wedding party – choosing lots of different, exciting flavours make them a real winner, especially with children!
 For this design, the icing cushion makes a perfect base for the classic jewelled crowns – very regal!
 With the cake, I wanted to make a bold, British statement.
 The hand-piped Union Jack is simple, yet striking, designed to make a patriotic centrepiece for the centre of any party table.
 One customer suggested that all the individual dots could represent individuals in our community coming together to celebrate the Royal Wedding; Not my original intention but a lovely thought!”